Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 17:15.
 Speech causing no dislike, … pleasant… — such is the asceticism of the speech.

 6:9.
-He possesses a developed consciousness and is advanced spiritually who is well-disposed both to friends and to foes, to neutrals, to strangers, to the envious, to relatives, to the pious, to the vicious.
+The one who has developed oneself as a consciousness and advanced spiritually is well-disposed both to friends and to foes, to neutrals, to strangers, to the envious, to relatives, to the pious, and to the vicious.

 11:54. … Only love can contemplate Me in My innermost Essence and merge with Me!